Welcome to Arts ‘n Tarts!

 All summer long both Peterborough & Bobcaygeon celebrate music.
 Thursday evening “Concerts in the Park” happen at the Bobcaygeon Bandstand by Lock 32 on the Trent-Severn Waterway.
 Peterborough’s Musicfest also has free concerts on Wednesday and Saturday evenings throughout July and August.
 So a sweet celebration of music and the Hip was naturally the first thing that came to mind for Janet, Brian & Kathleen.

 They started thinking about what Gord really loved and remembered an interview in which he talked about how he’d like to end poverty and how much he loved fishing in Ontario.
 When Gord was asked what his biggest guiding star for living life was, he answered that “Life’s too short for bad coffee.”
 Brian is a huge Hip fan and immediately thought of the “Coffee Girl” song.
 With that inspiration, the “Coffee Girl” butter tart was created.
+It features a maple filling with coffee, and a coffee glaze.
 This tart is available at both Baked4U in Peterborough and at Kawartha Coffee Co. in Bobcaygeon.
 Kawartha Coffee Co. is a destination on the Kawartha Lakes Arts & Heritage Trail.
 Learn more here.

 The L.A.B.
 Tart